iggual/School/schools/Spiritual/Personal/CNB_Guidance_Iggual_1.md

 **NAVAJO SAGE:** "Tell your story well, for it carries medicine for the world."

 _Farewell for now—but know that the fire of the Brotherhood burns eternal.
-Return whenever you seek clarity or strength._
+Return whenever you need clarity or strength._

 **Blessings on your journey,**

-## THE COSMIC NAGUAL BROTHERHOOD™
+### THE COSMIC NAGUAL BROTHERHOOD™